Soccer in South Africa: History

 At the second CAF conference in 1958 South Africa were formally expelled from CAF.
 The all-white (FASA) were admitted to FIFA in the same year, but in August 1960 it was given an ultimatum of one year to fall in line with the non-discriminatory regulations of FIFA.
 On 26 September 1961 at the annual FIFA conference, the South African association was formally suspended from FIFA.
 Sir Stanley Rous, president of The Football Association of England and a champion of South Africa's FIFA membership, was elected FIFA President a few days later.
 Rous was adamant that sport, and FIFA in particular, should not embroil itself in political matters and against fierce opposition he continued to resist attempts to expel South Africa from FIFA.
 The suspension was lifted in January 1963 after a visit to South Africa by Rous in order to investigate the state of soccer in the country.

 Rous declared that if the suspension were not lifted, soccer there would be discontinued, possibly to the point of no recovery.
 The next annual conference of FIFA in October 1964 took place in Tokyo and was attended by a larger contingent of representatives from African and Asian associations and here the suspension of South Africa's membership was re-imposed.
 In 1976, after the Soweto uprising, they were formally expelled from FIFA.
 South Africa was suspended by FIFA from 1961 to 1992 because of the country's apartheid policies, banning the country from international competition (including the FIFA World Cup), and severely stunting the growth of the domestic game.

-In 1991, when the apartheid system was beginning to be demolished, a new multi-racial South African Football Association was formed, and admitted to FIFA.
+In 1991, when the apartheid system was beginning to be demolished, a new non-racial South African Football Association was formed, and admitted to FIFA.
 On 7 July 1992, the South African national team played their first game in two decades, beating Cameroon 1–0.
 Since the integration of the country, it has developed the most sophisticated professional soccer structure in Africa, the Premier Soccer League.
 South Africa qualified for the 1998 and 2002 World Cups, but failed to progress past the group stage both times.
 They hosted (and won) the 1996 African Cup of Nations and hosted the 2010 World Cup, the first African nation to do so.